haiku/buildtools/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

 .. index:: -pFILE (gnatxref)

 :samp:`p{FILE}`
-  Specify a project file to use :ref:`GNAT_Project_Manager`.
+  Specify a project file to use.
-  If you need to use the :file:`.gpr` project files, you should use gnatxref through the GNAT driver (*gnat xref -Pproject*).

   By default, `gnatxref` and `gnatfind` will try to locate a project file in the current directory.